LNicholsonDev/Python-Projects-Intermediate/README.md

 (1) Contacts Manager
 > About - Allows a user to manage contacts.
 Command Menu allows List, View, Add, Delete, Field, and Exit.
 > Skill - Practice using dictionary data structures and advanced data types.

+(2) Interact with Dog
+> About - Allows a user to interact with a dog simulation.
+Command menu allows Status, Feed, Walk, and Quit.
+> Skill - Develop skills working with objects in a defined class.